NoTengoBattery/contacts-importer/README.md

 This program uses background jobs and JSONB objects to extrac contacts from a CSV file and store them in a database.
 The contacts are associated to a user as well as the processed CSV file.

-I tried to make this program in less than 24 hours but it's too much work.
+My goal was to finish this small project in less than 24 hours.
+I'm proud to admit I failed.
+Not a big deal, is just the results of a very detailed thinking process and I won't make a poor quality work to meet a deadline.

 Currently, this project is missing:
   - UX: List all contacts uploaded by the user
   - UX: List all contact list and CSV uploaded by the user
   - UX: Links to change the language (yes, it's multilingual)